SchulzLab/SOS/README.md

 * TransLiG
 * Oases

 Note: SOS generates multiple assemblies using multiple kmer sizes and merges them to form a single non-redundant assembly.
 The lower kmer size is by default set to one-third of the read length and the higher kmer size of the range is decided using the KREATION tool.
-Hence, if oases is selected for assembly, then the modified version of the assembler (provided with KREATION script) should be used.
+Hence, if Oases is selected for assembly, then the modified version of the assembler (provided with the KREATION script) should be used.

-### Transcript level expression estimates:
+4. **Transcript level expression estimates**:
-The pipeline uses salmon for transcript level expression estimation, which can be downloaded and installed via https://github.com/COMBINE-lab/salmon.
+The pipeline uses Salmon for transcript level expression estimation, which can be downloaded and installed via https://github.com/COMBINE-lab/salmon.

 ## Running SOS: